craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 A man named *Antonov* is our patron for our mission from Yerba to Prosper.

-We are comrades with Caspin, the Golden Dragonborn Sorcerer, Brilynn the Dark-Elf Bard
+We are comrades with Caspin, the Golden Dragonborn Sorcerer, Brilynn the Dark-Elf Bard, and Klarl the Human Barbarian.